Updated 3 days ago | GitHub

 HTTPS in Practice

-Web browser trust CA-signed certificates because they have been pre-installed with a list of trusted certificate authorities, such as Comodo, Semantic/Verisign, GoDaddy, GlobalSign, IdenTrust, and DigiCert.
-Browsers display "the little lock symbol" if a certificate domain matches the current domain, has been signed by a trusted CA, and is still within the start and expiration dates.
+Web browsers trust CA-signed certificates because they have been pre-installed with a list of trusted certificate authorities, such as Sectigo (formerly Comodo CA, rebranded in November 2018), GoDaddy, GlobalSign, IdenTrust, DigiCert, and Let’s Encrypt.
+The Symantec/VeriSign/Thawte/GeoTrust roots that were once a major CA brand were distrusted by major browsers in 2018 (Chrome timeline) after the issuance business was sold to DigiCert in late 2017.
+Browsers display “the little lock symbol” if a certificate domain matches the current domain, has been signed by a trusted CA, and is still within the start and expiration dates.
 They will display warnings on invalid or self-signed certificates that ask the user if they are sure they want to trust the certificate before proceeding.

 Certificate Authority

 CA background checks were once a rigorous process and required providing many business documents as proof of identity.
 Certificates were also expensive, in part due to the labor-intensive background checks.
-Over time and as certificate became more popular, they became less expensive—typically costing $10-70 per year, and quickly becoming entirely free— the background checks became much more lax.
-The basic requirement for proof of identify in most cases has now been reduced to being capable of receiving a verification email at an address on the same domain which sounds official (admin@somesite.com, webmaster@somesite.com, etc.).
+Over time and as certificates became more popular, they became less expensive—typically costing $10-70 per year, and quickly becoming entirely free—the background checks became much more lax.
+The basic requirement for proof of identity in most cases has now been reduced to being capable of receiving a verification email at an address on the same domain which sounds official (admin@somesite.com, webmaster@somesite.com, etc.).

 Extended Validation (EV) Certificates

 Certificate authorities also offer Extended Validation (EV) Certificates.
 EV certificates are a result of the lower fees and increasingly lax verifications on regular certificates, and in many ways, they resemble the public-key certificates of old.
-For EV certificates, the CA performs more rigorous background checks and the certificates costs more money per year to obtain.
-EV certificates are noticably different to users because they turn the browser address bar green and display the official company name.
+For EV certificates, the CA performs more rigorous background checks and the certificates cost more money per year to obtain.
+EV certificates were once visually distinct to users because they turned the browser address bar green and displayed the official company name.
+However, major browsers (Chrome 77, Firefox 70, Safari 13) removed the EV indicator from the address bar in 2019 after research showed users did not understand its significance and it offered little protection against phishing.
+Today, EV certificate details are accessible only by clicking the padlock icon.
 EV certificates are sometimes required by credit card companies, usually based on the dollar amount of payments which will be accepted.
 It is debatable if EV certificates add any more security to the process.
 Certificate authorities would like customers to believe they are important because they generate higher fees.
-But an EV certificate will use the same pubic-key and same encryption; it just indicates that they business has gone through a more rigorous identify verification.
-Studies have shown the users do not understand the differences or care if their address bar is green (they only look for "the little lock").
-And in several instances, attackers have been able to get EV certificates despite the promise of better identify validation.
+But an EV certificate will use the same public-key and same encryption; it just indicates that the business has gone through a more rigorous identity verification.
+And in several instances, attackers have been able to get EV certificates despite the promise of better identity validation.

 Self-Signed Certificates

 Certificates do not need to be signed by a Certificate Authority to be valid.
-It can be self-signed instead.
-A self-signed certificate verifies that the public key is legitimate and has not be altered.
+They can be self-signed instead.
+A self-signed certificate verifies that the public key is legitimate and has not been altered.
 It simply does not make a third-party representation to the identity of the organization who generated the public-key.
-Self-signed certificates are used when two parties already trust each other's identities.
-Self-signed certificates are commonly used for an organizations's internal servers.
+Self-signed certificates are used when two parties already trust each other’s identities.
+Self-signed certificates are commonly used for an organization’s internal servers.